VinayakFia/Obsidian/Job/Amazon Interview Stories.md

 Why do you want to work at amazon?
+ - What really drives me at work is solving complex, challenging problems.
+I find myself performing at my best, learning the most, and receiving the best feedback when I'm given problems that force me to learn and really think critically.
+Amazon just seems like the perfect place to get that.

 **1. Tutoring resources** A TIER
 - Situation
 	- Tutoring OOP at UNSW.
 I noticed after my first tutorial that students did not feel engaged, and had not completely learnt all the content I had covered in class.
 I also felt that the given resources were not the best examples of using OOP, and it wasn't clear why a more complicated OOP solution would be used over if or switch statements.